 9. Try panels, inserts and seams in the pooch area

 The swimsuit above that did work brought me to the conclusion of looking for distracting factors in the pooch area beyond prints and ruching.
 That one had the mix of mesh with fabric with the seams in the perfect angles to visually slim my pooch and it actually controlled it more with the various seams.
-ASOS Spaced Floral Cupped Cut Out Mesh Swimsuit (34C) A really nice suit overall.
+ASOS Spaced Floral Cupped Cut Out Mesh Swimsuit (34C) – sold out!
+Here’s a similar style to try instead.
+A really nice suit overall.
 The cups are great to keep my boobs in place but I felt the bra part didn’t feel very molded to my body.
 It was as if the bra was sticking out.
 Don’t know how to explain.
 I loved the back, the print and the mesh inserts.

 10. Just be true to yourself and wear what you like

 If you follow me on Instagram (@theunbosom) you may have seen me wearing this one at the beach and I felt good.
 Still conscious and mourning what it once was but good.
 Bikinis are not in my radar anymore, not because I feel I cannot show my pooch but because I don’t feel comfortable or myself.
 That’s what’s important, feeling true to yourself and if you feel that way wearing a bikini and flaunting the precious marks of bringing life into this world, go and rock it!
 You deserve it.

 Shop more postpartum swimwear